-4. Select Wireless.

-The Wireless Setup screen displays.

-5. Under Security Options, select a radio button for a WPA options.
+- 4. Select Wireless. - 5.
+Under Security Options, select a WPA option.

 The WPA2 options use the newest standard for the strongest security, but some older computers and wireless devices cannot use WPA2.
 By default, the WPA-PSK [TKIP] + WPA2-PSK [AES] radio button is selected so that new or old computers and wireless devices can connect to the WiFi network by using either WPA2 or WPA security.